 Regarding wholesale orders, the one metric that positively influences forecast accuracy is the sell-through rate (how much of the inventory a brand sends a wholesaler actually gets sold).

 As mentioned earlier, actual customer demand drives the accuracy of inventory forecasting.
 Working with wholesale, the sell-through rate provides your brand the data to determine that actual customer demand.

 For example, if a brand sells a 10,000-unit replenishment to a wholesaler every quarter, that data isn't helpful for demand forecasting.
 Operations teams need to know the sell-through rate, which predicts how much product customers want to buy and how the brand should prepare accordingly.

 Admittedly, data on sell-through rates are hard to come by.

 That's because it takes time and effort to relay that information from the wholesaler to the brand.
 As a result, the sell-through rate data is likely outdated, incomplete, incorrect, or costly.

 But it's worth pursuing because of how much it improves forecast accuracy.

 7. Keep human error to the bare minimum

 Most retail brands rely on spreadsheets to manage their inventory and demand planning.
-But accurate inventory forecasting is hard to do on a spreadsheet because they create various problems for operations teams.
+But accurate inventory forecasting in Excel or other spreadsheets is hard to do because they create various problems for operations teams.